dNamiLab/dNami/doc/usage/syntax.rst

 Higher order derivative syntax
 ------------------------------

 To generate higher-order derivatives, the current stategy involves storing an intermediate derivative and then taking the derivative of that stored variable.
-This is illustrated in the 1D KdV equations in :doc:`/usage/quickstart` where the third order derivative of the field :math:`u` is computed by computing and storing the second order derivative and them taking the first derivative of that stored field when specifying the RHS:
+This is illustrated in the 1D KdV equations in :doc:`/usage/quickstart` where the third order derivative of the field :math:`u` is computed by computing and storing the second order derivative and then taking the first derivative of that stored field when specifying the RHS:

 .. code-block:: python